JianfengFD/tpmt-sleep-eeg-time-proxy/README.md

 GSSC inference; it does not claim to automate reconstruction of the complete historical feature-grid curation or to reproduce fresh LLM judgments exactly.

-## Interpretation and evaluation scope

-The final dream calibration retains 18 training and 15 held-out records after the declared exclusions.
-Held-out Pearson correlations are approximately 0.218 for stage-weighted dream time and 0.196 for total phenomenological time against report-based duration estimates.
-These limited associations should not be described as accurate dream-duration prediction.

-Only the final 30-second epoch in each of 66 Kumral records has a manual stage label in the inputs used here.
-The held-out endpoint audit has 22 labels: five-class accuracy is 13/22 (59.1%); REM/non-REM accuracy is 21/22 (95.5%).
-This does not validate the full predicted hypnogram, and the held-out audit contains no wake endpoint and only three REM endpoints.

 ## License and attribution

 Project-authored code is offered under the [MIT License](LICENSE).